Skip to content

 1. Game calls the draw endpoint with the game ID

-2. Server fetches all active, eligible prizes (with inventory and score checks)
+2. Server fetches all active, eligible prizes (inventory, daily limit, and score checks)

 3. Weighted random selection picks a winner based on chance percentages